Starblaster64/VSH-enhanced-stock-melees/README.md

 # [VSH] Enhanced Stock Melees
 Adds minor bonuses to stock melee weapon in VSH to make them not completely useless.

+## Development
+Currently under development, do not use on a public server yet.

 ## Dependencies